nickrtorres/cecs342-lab/00/fe.md

 Consider the program: `let x = 42 ; print y`

-Since `y` was never bound to a value, attempting to print `y` is a *semantic error*.
-More specifically, it is a *static* semantic error -- there is enough information known at compile time halt compilation and inform the programmer of an error.
+In this program `y` was never given a value (through a `let` statement), so `y` is an undefined variable; attempting to print `y` is a *semantic error*.
+More specifically, this is a *static* semantic error -- there is enough information known at compile time to halt compilation and inform the programmer of the error.

 But how does the compiler know that `y` wasn't defined?
 A compiler will build a symbol table by traversing the intermediate representation produced by the